kushyzee/100-days-of-code/log.md

 ### Day 37: July 27.
 2022

-**Today's progress**: Did a lot of debugging **Thoughts**: it is funny how i always spend more time debugging my codes than actually writing them.
+**Today's progress**: Did a lot of debugging

+**Thoughts**: it is funny how i always spend more time debugging my codes than actually writing them.
 I have written most of the codes for the cs50 problem i started yesterday but i noticed they weren't working the way i planned, so i spent several hours figuring out what went wrong and fixing them.

+### Day 38: July 28.
+2022

+**Today's progress**: Finally completed CS50 problem set 3

+**Thoughts**: After several days of working on the runoff election problem, I finally finished it today.
+I learnt a lot of things while working on the problem and I understood some concepts much better